kuntalgaurav2001/kuntalgaurav2001/README.md

 Display engine to compare product specs and prices

-Alert system for price drops or availabilityScraped product prices from Flipkart, Amazon, and Snapdeal using Scrapy and BeautifulSoup.
-Normalized data and displayed comparative pricing in a unified view.
+Alert system for price drops or availability

-📫 Let's Connect
+📩 Let's Connect

 🌐 Portfolio Website